GoSchool/Introduction/lesson1.md

 in this document.
 Note that this must not be the same path as your Go installation.

+*NOTE:* This is only necessary if the method of installation used above did NOT do this.

 ```bash
 mkdir $HOME/go
 export GOPATH=$HOME/go